gallaure/outbound/getting-started.md

 amplify push --y
 ```

-## 4. Congigure the React project with Amplify resources
+## 4. Configure the React project with Amplify resources

-The CLI has created and will continue to update a file called *aws-exports.js* located in the *src* directory of our project.
+The CLI has created and will continue to update a file called __aws-exports.js__ located in the __src__ directory of our project.
 We need to use this file to let the React project know about the different resources that are available.
-To configure our app with these resources, open *src/index.js* and add the following code below the last import:
+To configure our app with these resources, open __src/index.js__ and add the following code below the last import:

 ```js
 import Amplify from 'aws-amplify';